Optimal solutions for the Rubik's Cube: Similarities and differences among algorithms

 sequences in phase 2 are limited to 8 moves.

+When comparing reduction factor between both two-phase algorithms, phase 1 of Feather's algorithm reduces the cube 19,508,428,800/3,981,312 = 4,900 times more than phase 1 of Kociemba's algorithm does.

 Human solving

 In the event "3x3x3 Fewest Moves" governed by the World Cube Association there are known cases in which humans found 16, 17 and 18 move long optimal solutions to randomly scrambled cubes.
 To achieve this feat, most competitors are currently mimicking the steps from Thistlethwaite's algorithm (not to be confused with the Human Thistlethwaite Algorithm), combined with advanced solving techniques such as NISS (abbreviation for Normal Inverse Scramble Switch) and edge insertions.